lmfit/lmfit-py/_sources/model.rst.txt

 .. attribute:: ci_out

-   Confidence interval data (see :ref:`confidence_chapter`) or `None`  if the confidence intervals have not been calculated.
+   Confidence interval data (see :ref:`confidence_chapter`) or None if the confidence intervals have not been calculated.

 .. attribute:: covar

-   ndarray (square) covariance matrix returned from fit.
+   numpy.ndarray (square) covariance matrix returned from fit.

 .. attribute:: data

-   ndarray of data to compare to model.
+   numpy.ndarray of data to compare to model.

 .. attribute:: errorbars